By accepting admission, the student assumes responsibility for knowing and complying with the regulations and procedures set forth by the University.

 Candidacy, Dissertation Preparation, and Final Oral Defense

-The oral defense of the dissertation must be announced publically by means of the University’s online Events Calendar at least two weeks prior to the date of the defense.
-Not fewer than five members of the faculty, including all members of the candidate’s advisory committee, must participate in the final examination, unless written approval for a lesser number has been secured in advance from the Dean of the Graduate School.
+The oral defense of the dissertation must be announced publicly by means of the University’s online Events Calendar at least two weeks prior to the date of the defense.
+Not fewer than five members of the faculty, including all members of the candidate’s advisory committee, must participate in the final examination, unless written approval for a lesser number has been secured in advance from the Dean of The Graduate School.

 Application for the Degree

-Under compelling personal or medical reasons, a graduate student may request a leave of absence from their graduate program for a period of up to twelve months or one calendar year.
-The request for a leave of absence must be made in writing using the Request for Leave of Absence from Graduate Studies form on the Graduate School website at grad.uconn.edu.
+Under compelling personal or medical reasons, a graduate student may request a leave of absence from their graduate program for a period of up to two semesters.
+The request for a leave of absence must be made using the Voluntary Separation Notification form on The Graduate School’s website.

-Information provided in the application for a personal leave of absence must address the specific reason(s) prompting the request.
-Examples could include, but are not limited to, family leave and financial hardship.
-Applications for a medical leave of absence require documentation from an appropriate health care provider, which must be submitted along with the Request for Leave of Absence from Graduate Studies form.
-In certain cases, the Dean of the Graduate School may request that a student provide documentation from an appropriate health care provider which certifies that the student has medical clearance to resume study at the conclusion of an approved leave of absence.
+Information provided in the application for a leave of absence must address the specific reason(s) prompting the request.
+Examples could include, but are not limited to, physical and/or mental health issues, family leave and financial hardship.
+Students requesting a health-related leave of absence should not submit medical documentation to The Graduate School.
 In addition, consultation with university offices may be appropriate.
-For example, consultation related to assessment of the safety of the student’s work environment may be requested by contacting the Division of Environmental Health and Safety at ehs.uconn.edu and accommodations and services for students with disabilities may be discussed with the Center for Students with Disabilities at csd.uconn.edu.
+For example, consultation related to assessment of the safety of the student’s work environment may be requested by contacting the Division of Environmental Health and Safety and accommodations and services for students with disabilities may be discussed with the Center for Students with Disabilities.

 Reinstatement from an approved leave of absence will occur at the beginning of the appropriate academic term.
-To request reinstatement from an approved leave of absence, the student should complete the Request for Reinstatement from Leave of Absence from Graduate Studies form on the Graduate School website and submit it to the Graduate School.
+To request reinstatement from an approved leave of absence, the student should complete the Request for Reinstatement from Leave of Absence from Graduate Studies form on The Graduate School website and submit it to The Graduate School.

-During a student’s degree program, certain circumstances may lead to termination of status or dismissal from the Graduate School.
+During a student’s degree program, certain circumstances may lead to termination of status or dismissal from The Graduate School.

 Termination of Status

-Once a student’s plan of study has been approved by the Graduate School, the student at all times must have a duly constituted advisory committee, minimally including a major advisor.
-(Refer to the Advisory System section for additional information regarding the advisory committee).
+Once a student’s plan of study has been approved, the student at all times must have a duly constituted advisory committee, minimally including a major advisor.
+(Refer to the Advisory System section for additional information regarding the advisory committee.)

-Extensions of the terminal date are granted by the Graduate School only on the basis of substantial evidence that the student is making consistent and satisfactory progress toward the completion of degree requirements, and with certification by the major advisor that the student is likely to complete within the requested extension period.
+Extensions of the terminal date are granted by The Graduate School only on the basis of substantial evidence that the student is making consistent and satisfactory progress toward the completion of degree requirements and with certification by the major advisor that the student is likely to complete within the requested extension period.
 If an extension is granted, it establishes a new terminal degree date for the student.

-- Failure to maintain the minimum cumulative grade point average required by the Graduate School (3.0);
+- Failure to maintain the minimum cumulative grade point average required by The Graduate School (3.0);

 - Receiving a grade of “D+,” “D,” “D-,” “F,” or “U” in any course;

-- Failure of the doctoral General Examination, if one is required;
+- Failure of the doctoral General Examination;

 - Unsatisfactory performance in any aspect of the research or writing for a required master’s thesis or doctoral dissertation;